mohitvri/IOT_java_project/README.md

 Requirements

-Arduino Development Board
+1.Arduino Development Board
-HC-05 or HC-06 Bluetooth Module
+2.HC-05 or HC-06 Bluetooth Module
-5V DC / 220V AC Relays
+3.5V DC / 220V AC Relays
-Android Bluetooth Device
+4.Android Bluetooth Device
-Connecting Wires
+5.Connecting Wires

 Steps to setup Arduino

 Upload the arduin code in repository root to Arduino controller Connect PIN 11(TX) pin of Arduino to RX pin of HC-05 Connect PIN 10(RX) pin of Arduino to TX pin of HC-05